-In order for the appropriate fees actions to take place applications for interruption must be made using the official form gold.ac.uk/media/documents-by-section/life-on-campus/student-support-services/Interruption-2016-17.pdf and be signed off by the department.
-All forms must be received by the Records & Enrolments team via studentrecords@gold.ac.uk within two weeks of the effective date.
+In order for the appropriate fees actions to take place applications for interruption must be made by submitting a Change of Status Form and approved by both the department and Registry.
+All forms must be submitted within two weeks of the effective date.